Molokini Snorkeling (2026): Best Time, Depths, and Conditions

 Many operators pair Molokini with a second snorkel stop at a sheltered reef when conditions are good.

-Explore a fuller species breakdown with our Molokini and Turtle Town Marine Life guide.
+Explore a more detailed species breakdown in our Molokini and Turtle Town Marine Life guide.

 Molokini is a protected area and has specific visitor restrictions.
 For the full “know‑before‑you‑go” rules (including no‑landing and mooring rules), use our Molokini Crater Visitor Guide.